 - Nagavi near Chittapur - a Hindu university existed at Nagavi several centuries ago.
 Now the place is complete ruins which includes Nagavi fort, Sanjeevini Hanuman temple, the 60 pillar temple, Yellamma temple and few other temples.

-You may also want to learn about other northern districts-
+You may also want to learn about other districts of Karnataka-